 How to go on a weekend

 First, make sure that you're a member of the Ramblers' - join or transfer today!
-Priority will be given to Ramblers' members who are known to the group so if you think you will be interested in a weekend sometime in the future, come along on our walks and get to know us.
-For safety & insurance reasons, all attendees have to book officially through the weekend leader.
+Priority will be given to members of Manchester Weekend Walkers.
+You must be registered as a member in plenty of time so that we can find your name on the membership list which is issued monthly by head office.
+For safety and insurance reasons, all attendees have to book officially through the weekend leader.

 Also ensure that you can cope with the walking difficulty.
 For example, much of the walking in the Lake District and Scotland isn't suitable for people with questions about their fitness, or equally if the weekend leader has questions about their fitness.
 Please consult the weekend leader for reassurance.